Madlax All-Stars Academy is a Comprehensive Elite Lacrosse and Character Building Program for Boys.

 Madlax-Capital All-Stars Alumni at Loyola showing off their 2012 D1 National Championship hardware.
 (Left to Right) Derek Zook '10, Paul Hummer '11, Thomas Robinson '10

-Madlax All-Stars Academy lacrosse teams are made up of elite level boys ages 8-18 (u9 - u19) from Virginia, Maryland, DC, Florida and California.
+Madlax All-Stars Academy lacrosse teams are made up of elite level boys ages 8-18 (3rd-12th graders) from Virginia, Maryland, DC, Florida and California.
 Madlax All-Star teams attend national recruiting tournaments and elite level all-star tournaments in the spring, summer, fall and even winter.
 Madlax coaches and staff all emphasize our C.A.S.E.
 (Character, Attitude, Success, Effort) initiative in every aspect of our all-stars academy.
 Madlax is the only lacrosse all-star program in the world that has a dedicated character development segment.
-We cover college recruiting exposure, advanced skill development, and overall character growth through the high school and junior high school years.
-Madlax has placed over 375 of our student-athletes in excellent academic NCAA D1, D2 and D3 colleges with strong lacrosse programs.
+We cover college recruiting exposure, advanced skill development, and overall character growth from 3rd-12th grade years.
+Madlax has placed over 400 of our student-athletes in excellent academic NCAA D1, D2 and D3 colleges with strong lacrosse programs.

 Madlax All-Stars is an original member of the NSCLA (National Scholastic Club Lacrosse Association) which is made up of the top 20 clubs from across the country.
-Madlax offers a true National Team and national development program for boys from all regional club teams for ages U13 through rising seniors.
-Madlax players throughout the country have the opportunity to play on the National Teams in the best recruiting and all-star level tournaments each season, such as The Shootout, Best of the Best, NSCLA, and Philly Invitational.
+Madlax offers a true National Team and a national development program for boys from all regional club teams.
+Madlax players throughout the country have the opportunity to play on the National Teams in the best recruiting and all-star level tournaments each season, such as The Platinum Cup, Black Card Showcase, UA Shootout, NSCLA, CrabFeast, Crabs Young Guns and more.
 Madlax offers year round positional and speed workouts that are part of a comprehensive academy program unmatched in the country.
 Madlax has some of the best coaches in each region who teach the game clearly and with methods that make playing extremely fun, as well as learning the game of lacrosse at a high level.
 Many of our head coaches have impressive high school or college coaching experience.

 Madlax is a founding member for both the National Scholastic Club Lacrosse Association (NSCLA) and the National Premier Youth Lacrosse League (NPYLL).
 The NSCLA and the NPYLL are the most competitive high school club and youth club organizations in the country.
 Madlax-Capital All-Stars compete in the NPYLL in the spring which is considered to be the most competitive youth league in the nation.
 The competition and integrity of these leagues is unmatched.
 Join Madlax now to participate against teams in these exclusive organizations.
 Click links to learn about each.